vexx-sm/TF2-Team-Radar/README.md

 1. **Initialization**: When a player connects, the radar is automatically enabled for them.

-2. **Regular Updates**: The plugin updates the radar display at regular intervals (default: every 0.1 seconds).
+2. **Regular Updates**: The plugin updates the radar display at regular intervals (Customizable, default: every 0.1 seconds).

 3. **Player Position Calculation**: For each update, the plugin:
    - Gets the position and angle of the player